Quantum Protocol Specifications

 User Circuit Datas:

-This stage converts risc0 compressed proof () to circom groth16 proof () using this circuit.
-The only reason of this step is to reduce on-chain verification cost on Ethereum.
-The public inputs in previous stage and this stage which is the stays exactly the same i.e.
+This stage converts compressed proofs () to 2 groth16 proofs () using the circuits provided here and here.
+The only reason for this step is to reduce on-chain verification cost on Ethereum.
+The public input in this stage which is the is defined as:

 The QuantumVerifier contract validates the proof against the public input using the Groth16 verifier logic.
-If the verification is successful, the Superproof Root
+If the verification is successful, the Super Root

 () is stored in the Quantum contract's state as a record of successful aggregation and proof verification.

-After the Superproof Root () is verified and stored on-chain, individual users can perform an Inclusion Check to verify that their proof () was correctly included in the aggregated proof.
+After the Super Root () is verified and stored on-chain, individual users can perform an Inclusion Check to verify that their proof () was correctly included in the aggregated proof.

 : The hash of the user’s individual proof.